About Chris Elliott

 I have been a technology geek and personal development junkie starting at a very young age.
 I have had a computer since I was 6 and a lot of my time in middle and high school was spent reading and working on computers.
 When I was 13, I was developing web pages, managing servers, and not going out on many dates…go figure.

-I have a Bachelors degree in Materials Science and Engineering and a Master of Business Logistics Engineering from the Ohio State University.
 I have developed mathematical models for supply chain and business problems, performed enterprise scale data analysis, and produced financial analysis of business operations.
 I have also served on and led many project teams to increase efficiency, lower costs, and develop state of the art processes and technology solutions.

 What do I do?